micmejia/bible-dump/NKJV/Exodus/Exod 29.md

 "Now this _is_ what you shall offer on the altar: two lambs of the first year, day by day continually.

 ###### 39
-One lamb you shall offer in the morning, and the other lamb you shall offer [^b]at twilight.
+One lamb you shall offer in the morning, and the other lamb you shall offer at twilight.

 ###### 40
 With the one lamb shall be one-tenth _of an ephah_ of flour mixed with one-fourth of a hin of pressed oil, and one-fourth of a hin of wine _as_ a drink offering.

 ###### 41
-And the other lamb you shall offer [^c]at twilight; and you shall offer with it the grain offering and the drink offering, as in the morning, for a sweet aroma, an offering made by fire to the Lord.
+And the other lamb you shall offer at twilight; and you shall offer with it the grain offering and the drink offering, as in the morning, for a sweet aroma, an offering made by fire to the Lord.

 ###### 42
 _This shall be_ a continual burnt offering throughout your generations _at_ the door of the tabernacle of meeting before the Lord, where I will meet you to speak with you.